flow-ai/flowai-api-docs/source/includes/_messaging.md

 The `external` role is used to indicate the originator is a customer, end-user or external user sending a message.
 The `moderator` role is reserved for human agents or employees replying to customers or external users.

 Specifying the right role is important.
-When Flow.ai receives a message originating from a `moderator` the bot will automatically pause.
+When Flow receives a message originating from a `moderator` the bot will automatically pause.

 #### Attributes